biomedisa/biomedisa/README/ubuntu_deeplearning_keras3.md

 ```
 python3.10 -m pip install keras --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.4
 ```
 If you use PyTorch, you need to change the backend entry in `~/.keras/keras.json` to `torch`.
+PyTorch currently lacks support for auto-cropping and multi-GPU training.

 #### Verify that your GPUs are detected
 TensorFlow: